 Rock musicians are not generally known for sharing Henry David Thoreau’s ideas on thrift, modesty and solitude.
-If the author of “Walden” was alive today and reading People and Us, he would only have to slightly alter his famous observation -- the pages of glossy celebrity-driven mags are filled with lives of unquiet desperation.
+If the author of “Walden” was alive today and reading People and Us, he would only have to slightly alter his famous observation — the pages of glossy celebrity-driven mags are filled with lives of unquiet desperation.
 While Don Henley is hardly Thoreau-like, it hasn’t kept his 12-year-old Walden Woods Project from becoming a respected conservation foundation.
 Stormy Weather 2002 is the second concert Henley has organized to benefit Walden Woods and like the first, the lineup was built around femme warblers performing standards accompanied by an orchestra.
 And like the first, it resulted in an evening of warm elegance.

 With each performer allotted only two songs (save for the top-lined Joni Mitchell, who delivered three), the evening moved along at a brisk pace, with the singers making distinct impressions.